 |Pew Research Center, China Global Investment Tracker|

-The 2017 Pew data also shows that for the first time views of China across Latin America are more favorable than those of the United States.
+With the exception of Brazil, the 2018 Pew data reveals that views of China across Latin America are more favorable than those of the US.
 This shift may as much be a result of China’s push to increase its influence in the region as it is the absence of American leadership.
 President Trump’s withdrawal from the Trans-Pacific Partnership and his threats to re-evaluate the North American Free Trade Agreement have raised questions about America’s ongoing role in the region.
-Conversely, China has cultivated an image of itself as an active partner in development efforts.
+Conversely, China has tried to cultivate an image of itself as an active partner in development efforts.
 Not only has China pledged to increase its regional investments to $250 billion by 2025, China’s development banks currently provide more financing to Latin American countries than all Western banks combined.
 Argentina, Chile, Peru, Venezuela, have also all been granted prospective membership to the China-led Asian Infrastructure Investment Bank, with Brazil holding perspective founding member status.

 If you look forward and say who is going to be the world’s superpower, then a lot of the world thinks it’s going to be China at some point in the future.